virusme/Automated-Trader-for-The-Chartist/README.md

 ### Connect to IB gateway
 * Log in to your IB account via IB Gateway or Trader Workstation
 * Go to **Connection** tab
-* Click **Connect** (usually the default setting provided will work, unless IB TWS/Gateway API settings are different to default setting)
+* Click **Connect** (the default setting provided will work, unless IB TWS/Gateway API settings are different to default setting)

 ![connect](https://github.com/virusme/Automated-Trader-for-The-Chartist/blob/master/screenshots/2_connect.png)